dreamcatcher-tech/network/Inbox/2024-01-02 1826 noschema how to do lists.md

 We could build up the complete list and use some traditional query tools on it as a csv ?
 Code interpreter will only get better for data analysis, so just expose this directly ?

+Reports need to parse the lists.

+Use a markdown table component, and then edit the table by deleting rows and columns ?

+Run a report as doing something in parallel.